 Keep it coming

 You should be feeling pretty confident about the important role you plat as a Product Marketer, but Julie’s not done with you yet.
-Get ready to learn all about being the Voice of the Customer, and while you’re waiting for the rest of the series you should also take a peek at more from Introhive’s Product Marketing group.
+Get ready to learn all about being the Voice of the Customer in the next installment, and while you’re waiting for the rest of the series you should also take a peek at more from Introhive’s Product Marketing group.